ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 # Creating a backend-for-frontend API
 {: #tutorial}

-You can create a app from a backend-for-frontend starter.
-Use these starters to build backend-for-frontend APIs in Node.js, Java, or Swift using a variety of frameworks: Express.js, MicroProfile/ Java EE, Kitura or Spring.
-You can see how to install the tools you need, build and run the app locally and deploy it to the cloud.
+You can create an app from a backend-for-frontend starter.
+Use these starters to build backend-for-frontend APIs in Node.js, Java, or Swift by using various frameworks: Express.js, MicroProfile/ Java EE, Kitura, or Spring.
+You can see how to install the tools you need, build, and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Step 1.
 Install the tools